 A native of South Dakota, Dr. Morgan is a 2011 graduate of the University of Wisconsin College of Veterinary Medicine.
 She was inspired to become a veterinarian by her grandmother.
 She received her undergraduate degree in biology from South Dakota State University in 2007.
 During school, she worked as a kennel assistant at a veterinary hospital and also did research on bovine diseases.
 After veterinary school, Dr. Morgan completed a rotating internship at Wheat Ridge Animal Hospital, where she earned additional experience in emergency medicine, general practice and in such specialty services as internal medicine, surgery and radiology.
 Today Dr. Morgan has professional interests in general and preventive medicine, internal medicine, dentistry and pain management.

-Dr. Morgan and her husband have a cat named Winston.
+Dr. Morgan and her husband have a cat named Winston and Sherlock the Labradoodle.
 Her hobbies include skiing, climbing, running, swimming, knitting and baking.

 Dr. Feeney grew up in Madison, Wisconsin and graduated from the University of Wisconsin-Madison School of Veterinary Medicine in 2013.
 During her veterinary school training, Dr. Feeney worked for three years with primates, as well as pursued her strong interest in the treatment of zoological species through internships at the Denver Zoo, San Diego Zoo Safari Park and the Omaha Zoo, as well as elephant tracking in Angola.
 After graduating, she completed a rotating internship at Coral Springs Animal Hospital in southern Florida, where she gained invaluable experience in emergency medicine, management of complicated internal medicine and surgical patients, as well developed a strong interest in neurology and rehabilitation medicine.
 After completing this internship, Dr. Feeney completed a second internship at the Wildlife Center of Virginia, treating and rehabilitating Virginia native wildlife including bald eagles, black bears, fox, hawks, eagles, turtles, and song birds with the goal of releasing them back to their natural environment.
 Dr. Feeney then returned to Coral Springs Animal Hospital as an emergency veterinarian and recently moved to Denver in the Spring of 2016 with her fiancé.
 Dr. Feeney is a certified canine rehab therapist through the Canine Rehabilitation Institute and continues to have strong interest in neurology, physical therapy, and pain management.